chevah/geck/CONTRIBUTING.rst

 ``git checkout -b geck-improvements`` with ``geck-improvements`` as an example branch name.

-If there is a Trac ticket/ GitHub issue involved, add the ID at the beginning of the branch name::
+If there is a GitHub issue involved, add the ID at the beginning of the branch name::

     1234-geck-improvements